CelsiaSolaraStarflare/Arcana/README.md

 ## 🔮 Available Versions

-You are currently using **ArcanaLTE (Minor Arcana)**, the lightweight yet powerful version of the Indexademics platform.
+You are currently using **ArcanaLTE (Long Term Evolution)**, the lightweight yet powerful version of the Indexademics platform.

 ```
 ArcanaLTE Æ101  (Current)